tahoe-lafs/tahoe-lafs/docs/specifications/dirnodes.rst

 and care about specific dirnodes can ask to keep them alive for a while, by renewing a lease on them (with a typical period of one month).
 Clients are expected to assist in the deletion of dirnodes by canceling their leases as soon as they are done with them.
-This means that when a client deletes a directory, it should also cancel its lease on that directory.
+This means that when a client unlinks a directory, it should also cancel its lease on that directory.
 When the lease count on a given share goes to zero, the storage server can delete the related storage.
 Multiple clients may all have leases on the same dirnode: